SheepySean/306Project1Team11/README.md

 ## Helpful Links

-''' These will be locations where additional install information can be found including dependent packages '''
+*These will be locations where additional install information can be found including dependent packages*

 *  [Link 1 (Currently links to Google)](https://www.google.com/) - Description of the link (i.e. Google search browser for finding information.
 *  [Link 2 (Currently links to Google)](https://www.google.com/) - Description of the link (i.e. Google search browser for finding information.